-All of the Company's financial instruments are non-interest bearing except for cash and cash equivalents that earn interest at variable market rates and short-term investments that earn interest at fixed interest rates.
-Burcon's cash and cash equivalents and short-term investments are held at two Canadian chartered banks to maximize interest and to diversify risk.
-For the three months ended June 30, 2016, the weighted average interest rate earned on the Company's cash and cash equivalents was 0.60% per annum (2015 - 1.04% per annum) and the weighted average interest rate earned on short-term investments was nil% (2015 - 0.30%) per annum.
-The impact of a 1% strengthening or weakening of interest rates on the Company's cash and cash equivalents at June 30, 2016 is estimated to be a \$29,000 increase or decrease in interest income per year.
+All of the Company's financial instruments are non-interest bearing except for cash and cash equivalents that earn interest at variable market rates, and the Note that bears interest at a fixed interest rate.
+Burcon's cash and cash equivalents are held at two Canadian chartered banks to maximize interest and to diversify risk.
+For the three months ended June 30, 2017, the weighted average interest rate earned on the Company's cash and cash equivalents was 0.85% per annum (2016-0.60% per annum).
+The impact of a 1% strengthening or weakening of interest rates on the Company's cash and cash equivalents at June 30, 2017 is estimated to be a \$35,000 increase or decrease in interest income per year.